MikaAK/deploy_ex/README.md

 ```bash
 $ eval "$(mix deploy_ex.ssh -s --logs app)"
 ```

+## Terraform Variables
+The main variables you'll want to know about are the ones inside `deploys/terraform/variables.tf`

+Inside this file specifically the `my_app_project` variable is the most important.

+The following options are present:

+- `name` - Should aim not to touch this, it effects a lot of tags, if you do, make sure to modify the ansible files to match as the instance name itself is based on this
+- `instance_count`- Number of instances to create for this app
+- `instance_type` - The instance tier to use eg `t3.nano` or `t3.micro`
+- `enable_eip` - Enable an Elastic IP from AWS giving this a static URL
+- `enable_ebs` - Enable a secondary EBS Volume mounted on /data
+- `instance_ebs_secondary_size` - Set the EBS Volume on /data size (default: 16GB)
+- `enable_lb` - Enable a load balancer when there is more than one `instance_count`
+- `elb_port` - Port for the load balancer to serve, this is the url you will hit
+- `elb_instance_port` - Port for the load balancer to forward to, this is your application port
+- `tags` - Tags specified in `Key=Value` format to add to the EC2 instance

+There is also a default volume of 16gb created and mounted at the /data directory, you can change this in each specific app type if desired

 ## Clustering
 You can easily cluster your app with [this LibCluster Strategy](https://github.com/MikaAK/libcluster_ec2_tag_strategy) which